GSA/digitalgov.gov/content/services/usa-gov-short-urls.md

 ## Go.USA.gov

-[Go.USA.gov](http://go.usa.gov/)Â is a URL shortener that lets anyone with a government e-mail address create short, trustworthy .gov URLs.
+[Go.USA.gov](http://go.usa.gov/) is a URL shortener that lets anyone with a government e-mail address create short, trustworthy .gov URLs.
 Go.USA.gov only shortens government URLsâ€”that is: .mil, .gov, .fed.us, .si.edu, and .state.xx.us URLs.
 You must have a verifiable U.S. federal, state, or local government e-mail address to register for a Go.USA.gov account.
-VisitÂ [Go.USA.gov](http://go.usa.gov/)Â to sign up now.
+Visit [Go.USA.gov](http://go.usa.gov/) to sign up now.
 Using Go.USA.gov is easy: Just sign in, copy and paste the government URL and click shorten.
-Over 12,000 government employees already useÂ <a href="http://go.usa.gov/" target="_blank">Go.USA.gov</a>Â and have shortened more than 340,000 URLs.
+Over 12,000 government employees already use <a href="http://go.usa.gov/" target="_blank">Go.USA.gov</a> and have shortened more than 340,000 URLs.

 ##